NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 | Protected Aggregated Mutations | A tab-delimited file derived from multiple VCF files.
 Contains information from all available cases in a project.  | MAF |
 | Somatic Aggregated Mutations | A modified version of the original MAF file with sensitive or potentially erroneous data removed. | MAF |

 [1].
 Li, Heng, and Richard Durbin.
-"Fast and accurate short read alignment with Burrows–Wheeler transform."
+"Fast and accurate short read alignment with Burrows-Wheeler transform."
 Bioinformatics 25, no. 14 (2009): 1754-1760.

 [2].
 Fan, Yu, Liu Xi, Daniel ST Hughes, Jianjun Zhang, Jianhua Zhang, P. Andrew Futreal, David A. Wheeler, and Wenyi Wang.
 "Accounting for tumor heterogeneity using a sample-specific error model improves sensitivity and specificity in mutation calling for sequencing data." bioRxiv (2016): 055467.